As the world becomes increasingly uncertain, Regions Financial Corporation (RF) offers stability - The Dwinnex

 Revenue Estimates

-15 analysts predict $1.99B in revenue for the current quarter.
+It is expected that $90B in revenue will be generated in the current quarter, according to 15 analysts.
 It ranges from a high estimate of $2.02B to a low estimate of $1.92B.
 As of the current estimate, Regions Financial Corporation’s year-ago sales were $1.61B, an estimated increase of 23.30% from the year-ago figure.
 For the next quarter, 15 analysts are estimating revenue of $1.98B, an increase of 12.30% less than the figure of $23.30% in the same quarter last year.
 There is a high estimate of $2.02B for the next quarter, whereas the lowest estimate is $1.95B.

 A total of 19 analysts have provided revenue estimates for RF’s current fiscal year.
 The highest revenue estimate was $8.01B, while the lowest revenue estimate was $7.8B, resulting in an average revenue estimate of $7.86B.
 In the same quarter a year ago, actual revenue was $7.21B, up 9.00% from the average estimate.
 Based on 19 analysts’ estimates, the company’s revenue will be $7.8B in the next fiscal year.
 The high estimate is $8.05B and the low estimate is $7.46B.
 The average revenue growth estimate for next year is down -0.70% from the average revenue estimate for this year.